Insights provides powerful tools that allow you to generate and filter SoundExchange reports.

 Generate creates a report, listing tracks for a specific station according to the date range and daypart.
 Once the report matches your expectations, it can be exported to a CSV file.

 The Filters function allows you to exclude some items from your SoundExchange reports.
-The most common examples of items which do not need to be included in these reports are station IDs and jingles as well as any talk shows, weather or news segments.
-Creating filters is done on a per station basis, and you are currently unable to add filters for your entire organization or for all managed stations at once.
+The most common examples of items not needing to be included in these reports are station IDs and jingles, as well as any talk shows, weather, or news segments.
+Creating filters is done on a per-station basis, and you are currently unable to add filters for your entire organization or for all managed stations at once.

 Filter patterns can include the exact track metadata titles of the files you wish to exclude.
 Filter patterns use regular expression syntax, and we've provided some examples below.
 This pattern-matching works for both track titles and artist names.
 Optionally, you may choose to filter out all files that include a certain word or snippet in their name.